elcriz/toedoe/README.md

 # ToeDoe

-A simple to-do application in Angular, using @ngrx/store.
+A simple todo application in Angular, using @ngrx/store.
 This application can be used as a project boilerplate as well.

 # Development